 Bill Gassett has 29 years of experience in the real estate industry.
 He founded Maximum Real Estate Exposure to help condo or home sellers establish a dominant exposure online.
 Connect with Bill on Twitter.

 Select the right area and learn it like the back of your hands.
-You need to get on the ground floor, so look at trends and activity going on in that neighborhood now and into the near future.
+You need to get on the ground floor, so look at trends and activity going on in that neighbourhood now and into the near future.
 Are developers looking to build new supermarkets nearby?
 Is a school district hoping to establish a new school here?
-Don’t look for great neighborhoods, look for neighborhoods that are getting better.
+Don’t look for great neighbourhoods, look for neighbourhoods that are getting better.

 Laura AlameryFind your niche in the market by tapping into hidden properties (not the ones that are for sale already, but reaching out to owners in distress), doing things differently than other investors (don't be afraid about experimenting with strategies on how to reach distressed sellers), knowing where to find and work with private lenders and always making it a win-win situation for all the parties involved.Click To Tweet

-You only need to know one neighborhood.
-You need to know everything there is to know about that neighborhood, and it has to be the right neighborhood, but you only need to know one neighborhood.
+You only need to know one neighbourhood.
+You need to know everything there is to know about that neighbourhood, and it has to be the right neighbourhood, but you only need to know one neighbourhood.

 My advice is to look for well-positioned property that you can positively gear and then hold onto it.
 That way you get the best of ongoing revenue and the benefit of capital gains.
 If you can make some small improvements to increase the rent, even better.Click To Tweet”

 Kylie Davis is the Head of Property Marketing at CoreLogic tweeting on the Australian real estate market.
 Reach out to Kylie via Twitter.